JVMerenda/TEP/gillespie_SIS/README.md

 This script is meant to be used by command line, with optional arguments defined in the function below.

+Read graphs as adjacency matrices from a directory and generate TEPs from them, using a stochastic SIS process.

-Generate multiple random graphs using the Erdős-Rényi model, simulate stochastic SIS model on it and store a tep of the results.
+Alternatively, generate multiple random graphs using the Erdős-Rényi model, simulate stochastic SIS model on it and store a tep of the results.
 For each invocation one single new graph is generated, and the SIS model is simulated on it `N_teps` times.

 The simulated process is exact in continuous time.
 By the optional argument --dt it is possible to sample the tep at discrete time steps.
 If not given, the exact tep is stored as a list of time points and the vertex indices that change state at that point.

 ### Optional arguments
+- `--input` Input file or directory with adjacency matrices, if not given ER graphs are created (default "")
 - `--N_graphs` Number of graphs to generate (default 1)
 - `--N_vertices` Number of vertices per graph (default 1000)
 - `--N_teps` Number of teps to generate per graph (default 1)